Sequence-Based Target Coin Prediction for Cryptocurrency Pump-and-Dump: Experiments

 \subsection{Coin Embedding Test}

-We investigate the improvement by solving the coin-side cold-start problem.
 Table~\ref{tab:q3} summarizes the results of six approaches on the testing set.
-E2E denotes a DNN model that only takes coin id as input, CW and SG are the same DNN model trained on CBoW and SkipGram embedding, respectively.
-SNN$_{C}$ and SNN$_{S}$ share the same architecture of SNN but the original coin id embeddings are replaced with CBoW and SkipGram embedding, respectively.
+E2E means a DNN model that only takes coin\_id as input, while CW and SG are the DNN models trained on CBoW and SkipGram embedding, respectively.
+SNN$_{C}$ and SNN$_{S}$ share the same architecture as SNN but the original coin\_id embeddings are replaced with CBoW and SkipGram embedding, respectively.

 It is not surprising to see E2E gives the worst performance since it suffers from the cold-start problem.
-In comparison, CW and SG both show much superior performance, especially SG achieves the AUC value of 0.852, suggesting that pre-trained embedding can solve the cold-start problem.
-This conclusion is also confirmed by the observation that SNN$_{C}$ and SNN$_{S}$ achieve positive lift against the original SNN.
+In comparison, both CW and SG show much superior performance, especially with SG achieving the HR@3 of 0.115, suggesting that well-trained word embedding can alleviate the cold-start problem.
+This conclusion is also confirmed by the observation that SNN$_{C}$ and SNN$_{S}$ achieve significant positive lifts compared to the original SNN.